 World Watch List Rank: 27

-Why its rank might surprise you: Qatar is one of the richest countries in the world, with vast amounts of natural gas and petroleum fueling their economy.
+Why its rank might surprise you: Qatar is one of the richest countries in the world, with vast amounts of natural gas and petroleum fueling its economy.
 It’s an economic powerhouse, crowned by the sparkling capital city of Doha, and has become a leading financial center in the Middle East.
-The country also made a splash by winning their bid to host the 2022 FIFA World Cup, pledging to build numerous stadiums and hotels to put on the biggest sporting event in the world.
+The country also made a splash by winning its bid to host the 2022 FIFA World Cup, pledging to build numerous stadiums and hotels to put on the biggest sporting event in the world.

 How you can pray: God, we ask that you would be with Christians in Qatar who must hide their faith.
 Help Christians who convert from Islam to find a community and to know You have them in Your hand.